Childhood Laryngeal Tumors Treatment (PDQ®)–Health Professional Version

-Information about these tumors may also be found in sources relevant to adults with cancer such as the PDQ summary on Laryngeal Cancer Treatment (Adult).
+Information about these tumors may also be found in sources relevant to adults with cancer, such as Laryngeal Cancer Treatment.

 - Smith MA, Seibel NL, Altekruse SF, et al.: Outcomes for children and adolescents with cancer: challenges for the twenty-first century.
 J Clin Oncol 28 (15): 2625-34, 2010.
 [PUBMED Abstract]

 - American Academy of Pediatrics: Standards for pediatric cancer centers.
 Pediatrics 134 (2): 410-4, 2014.
 Also available online.
 Last accessed May 19, 2023.

 - Smith MA, Altekruse SF, Adamson PC, et al.: Declining childhood and adolescent cancer mortality.
 Cancer 120 (16): 2497-506, 2014.
 [PUBMED Abstract]

 - National Cancer Institute: NCCR*Explorer: An interactive website for NCCR cancer statistics.
 Bethesda, MD: National Cancer Institute.
 Available online.
 Last accessed May 19, 2023.

 - Surveillance Research Program, National Cancer Institute: SEER*Explorer: An interactive website for SEER cancer statistics.
 Bethesda, MD: National Cancer Institute.
 Available online.
 Last accessed August 18, 2023.

 - Ward E, DeSantis C, Robbins A, et al.: Childhood and adolescent cancer statistics, 2014.
 CA Cancer J Clin 64 (2): 83-103, 2014 Mar-Apr.
 [PUBMED Abstract]